 317Grow - What kinds of tasks does that involve?

 Maria - It's a pretty long list!
-I sat down once and came up with 35 different things that I do at these properties, depending on the garden and the time of year.
+I sat down once and came up with 35 different things that we do at these properties, depending on the garden and the time of year.
 We take care of some obvious jobs every week like pulling weeds, picking up sticks, and blowing off leaves and debris.
 If a client has containers, we water, fertilize, and deadhead those.
 Beyond these basics, some of the tasks we take care of are water feature maintenance, identifying and treating pest and disease problems, pruning trees and shrubs, deadheading flowers, training climbing plants, dividing perennials - the list could go on and on.
-You can check out our gardener's calendar page to see some of the things I work on throughout the year.
+You can check out our gardener's calendar page to see some of the things our team works on throughout the year.

 317Grow - That sounds like a lot.
 Are there other tasks you don't cover?